StarlyTTV/Super-Mario-Sunshine-but-you-lose-health-every-10-seconds/README.md

 <a href="https://www.youtube.com/watch?v=saQJELvPf4M"><img src="Images/Simply Thumbnail.jpg" width="500" height="281.25"></a>
 <br>Mod Creator: https://www.youtube.com/@KazeN64

 Because something like this hasn't been done before in Super Mario Sunshine I wanted to try something similar in that game.
-I think that a lot of Challenges differ very much depending on the game they are played in, so I thought it would be interesting.
+I think that a lot of Challenges differ very much, depending on the game they are played in, so I thought it would be interesting.

 ## How I got the Gecko Code ##
 While trying to find a Gecko Code (Basically a Cheat Code) or Mod for this Challenge I found the following: <br>